First-Iraqi-Bank/fib-wordpress-payment-sdk/README.md

 ## Description
 This WordPress plugin adds the FIB Payments gateway to WooCommerce, allowing users to make payments using the First Iraqi Bank's payment system.

+## User Authentication Requirement
+For security reasons, users must be registered and logged in before they can proceed with a payment.
+Unauthenticated users will not be able to complete a transaction through the FIB Payments gateway.

+## Permalink Configuration
+The WordPress permalink should be set as Post name: for example:- http://localhost/wordpress/sample-post/

+You can change this setting in your WordPress Admin Panel → Settings → Permalinks.

+Please note that the permalink should not be set as following (your_wordpress_url/index.php/post), otherwise you will face page not find issue.

 ## Third-Party Services